seborama/fuego/README.md

 3- Producers and consumers should be running in separate Go routines to prevent deadlocks when the channels' buffers fill up.

-## Concretely

-In simpler terms, this that producers remain in control of the supply of messages on the streams.
-Conversely, consumers form the demand.

-This has implications on the tension between producers and consumers...

 ## Pressure

-Go channels support the concept of pressure through their buffering capability.

-This becomes interesting when combining channels in a pipeline.
+Go channels support buffering that affect the behaviour when combining channels in a pipeline.

-When a producer Stream is faster than its consumer Stream, it will naturally stop producing when the buffer is full.
-This can cascade upstream and prevent overloading downstream consumers.
-Consumers just like producers can choose a buffering capacity independently.
-This enables consumers to
+When a consumer Stream's channel buffer is full, the producer will not be able to send more data through to it.
+This protects downstream operations from overloading.

+Presently, a Go channel cannot dynamically change its buffer size.
+This prevents from adapting the stream flexibly.
+Constructs that use 'select' on channels on the producer side can offer opportunities for mitigation.

 ## Main features